-Think back to when you were a child: did you have natural proclivities toward certain people and natural aversions to others?
+Think back to when you were a child— did you have natural proclivities toward certain people and natural aversions toward others?
 Didn’t you just sort of know when you didn’t mix with someone back then?
 Sure, you did!
 And you didn’t beat yourself up over it, either.

 Your personal preferences should not be any less meaningful and legitimate to you now than they were then.

 There’s no rhyme or reason to it—it’s just the way it is.

 Sometimes you like someone’s smile.